18 Sep Biswadeb Biswas: An Adventurer Who Will Live On

 Apart from being the founding member of Parbat Abhijatri Sangha that undertook this remarkable mission, Mr Biswadeb Biswas was the recipient of the prestigious Tenzing Norgay Award conferred to him by the Govt. of West Bengal.
 He also received the Ashok Kumar Sarkar Mountaineering Award and Citation from Sri Subhas Chakraborty, Minister of Sports & Youth Services, Govt. of West Bengal.

 His funeral took place on 17th September 2019 in Keoratala Crematorium at 2:00 pm in the presence of his family members.
-Several from Ananda Bazar Patrika and mountaineer group attended his funeral to pay homage during his last rites.
+Several from Ananda Bazar Patrika and the mountaineering group attended his funeral to pay homage during his last rites.

-TriBeCa Care has had the honour to interact with Mr Biswadeb Biswas when he was our Elder Care member and we could get to know him in such close quarters.
+TriBeCa Care has had the honor to interact with Mr. Biswadeb Biswas when he was our Elder Care member and we could get to know him in such close quarters.
 Although he is not there with us today, his greatness, achievements, and personality are always going to have a special place in our hearts.